4*Plus Sands Suites Resort & Spa Mauritius

 Travel 04 Jul 2020 - 30 Jun 2021

 Book by 31 Jul 2020

 - 7 nights Sands Suites Resort & Spa, Mauritius - Superior suite Half board

 - Half board

-- Flights to Mauritius via Paris-Charles De Gaulle with Air Mauritius, accommodation in a superior suite, return private transfers and prepayable taxes.
-Supplement of £20 per person for travel on Fri, Sat & Sun in each directions.
+- Flights to Mauritius via Dubai with Emirates, accommodation in a superior suite, return shared transfers and prepayable taxes.
+Supplement of £25 per person for travel on Fri, Sat & Sun in each direction.

 - This holiday is 100% financially protected.
 ATOL protected 2713